All engagements that we accept are subject to the following standard terms of business unless changes are expressly notified in writing.

 C) Report, in accordance with the relevant legislation and regulations.

-15.5 We are obliged by law to report any instances of money laundering to NCA without your knowledge or consent.
+15.6 You acknowledge that we are required by law to report, any instances of money laundering to NCA without your, or your representatives prior knowledge or consent.
 In consequence, neither the firms’ principals nor staff may enter into any correspondence or discussions with you regarding such matters.

 16 General limitation of liability